JFarrera/AirBnB-Reviews/README.md

 # AirBnB-Reviews

-The objective is to predict the average rating of an AirBnB accomodation, in the range [1, 2, 3, 4, 5], based on different characteristics of the accomodation.
+Predicts the average rating of an AirBnB accomodation, in the range [1, 2, 3, 4, 5], based on different characteristics of the accomodation.

-# Dependencies 📩
+## Dependencies 📩

 To run this project all you have to do is:
 ```bash